NukaGrizz/run-buddy/README.md

 # Run Buddy

 ## Purpose
-A website that offers fitness training services.
+A website that offers fitness training products.

 ## Built With
 * HTML